-Tom is Professor and Director of Nottingham Law School’s Centre for Conflict, Rights and Justice.
+Tom is Professor and Director of Nottingham Law School’s Centre for Rights and Justice.
 He teaches Public Law and Human Rights at undergraduate and postgraduate levels.
 His research interests lie in the field of human rights and constitutional law with a particular focus on freedom of expression and freedom of religion or belief, and he welcomes queries from potential research students interested in pursuing projects in these fields.

 Tom studied Jurisprudence and History at Jesus College, University of Oxford, before going on to qualify and practice as a solicitor in a major law firm, where he specialised in civil litigation.
 He has taught at Nottingham Law School since 1996, first as Lecturer and then as Reader.